Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 You can see flocks of the bird at lagoons such as Laguna Chaxa and Laguna Cejar, with a backdrop of snow-capped mountains providing stunning views.
 Their unique adaptations allow them to thrive side by side with other species of flamingo in the driest, non-polar desert on the planet.

-Immerse yourself in the unparalleled beauty and wonder of the Atacama Desert, where every moment promises a new and unforgettable adventure.
-By speaking with our Travel Specialists, we can help plan your entire trip to the north Chile desert, from curated experiences to authentic lodges.
+Immerse yourself in the unparalleled beauty and wonder of the Atacama Desert, where every moment promises an unforgettable adventure.
+By speaking with our Travel Specialists, we can help plan your trip to the north Chile desert, from curated experiences to authentic lodges.